 Environmental benefits of the thermal recovery system were estimated by avoiding either natural gas combustion or electricity use for water heating.
 Unlike the biogas recovery system for the AnMBR where biogas combustion leads to a similar emission profile to that of natural gas (see Section 2.3.2), the thermal recovery system avoids all natural gas combustion emissions.

-Storage (i.e. not on demand) water heater options were compared based on delivered energy (ED) exclusive of pipe network losses, which are expected to be equivalent between the three systems.
+Storage water heater (i.e. not on demand) options were compared based on delivered energy (ED) (Equation 4) exclusive of pipe network losses, which are expected to be equivalent between the three systems.
 Energy factors of 0.69 and 0.925 were used to model the natural gas and electric hot water heaters (Hoeschele et al. 2012).
 Energy factors provide an estimate of the energy efficiency of a water heating system that includes thermal efficiency and standby losses.
 Standby losses are greater in natural gas storage tanks due to the presence of a central flue.
 Standby losses for the heat pump system were assumed to be equivalent to those of the electric hot water heater, which were calculated to be six percent assuming a 98 percent thermal efficiency.
 Avoided energy (fuel) consumption was calculated by dividing ED by the appropriate energy factor.
-Natural gas quantity was calculated assuming a HHV of 40.6 (U.S. DOE 2017).
+Natural gas quantity was calculated assuming a higher heating value (HHV) of 40.6 MJ/m3 (U.S. DOE 2017).